 Short-term disability insurance benefits vary by plan.
-Typically, a package offers about 64% (usual range: 50-70 percent) of an employee’s pre-disability salary, as evident in the Bureau of Labor Statistics – Fixed Percent of Earning analysis.
+Typically, a package offers about 64.4% (usual range: 50-70%) of an employee’s pre-disability salary, as evident in the Bureau of Labor Statistics–Fixed Percent of Earning analysis.

-Following the expiration of insurance benefits, many employers offer their employees access to the benefits available from a long-term disability insurance provision.
+Following the expiration of insurance benefits, many employers offer their employees access to the benefits available from a long-term disability insurance provider.

-Short-term disability insurance is an appreciated employee benefit for employees and their family members.
-Short-term disability insurance provides a welcome financial cushion, a safety net, in the event of an employee's short-term disability.
+Short-term and long-term disability insurances are appreciated benefits for employees and their family members.
+Short-term and long-term disability insurances provide a welcome financial cushion, a safety net, in the event of an employee's disability.

 Please note that the information provided, while authoritative, is not guaranteed for accuracy and legality.
 The site is read by a world-wide audience and employment laws and regulations vary from state to state and country to country.
 Please seek legal assistance, or assistance from State, Federal, or International governmental resources, to make certain your legal interpretation and decisions are correct for your location.
 This information is for guidance, ideas, and assistance.